MathCouple/betsson_group/README.md

     - More complex cases involving large datasets, approaches can range from using a Cartesian mapping stored in a .txt file to developing a classification model to identify and standardize variations in location names automatically.

 - No special cases in invoice date column.

+- Warehouse inserted data was also approached with null scenarios.
+They were ignored, as they was threated as special cases.
+I'm assume I've maitaned referencial integrity.

 #### 1.3 Overall Data Abnormalities
 - Columns contain missing values that can represent various scenarios, ranging from errors/bugs to information that was not shared.